This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Escape to Sado Island

-Places to visit in Mauritius
+Best places to visit in Mauritius

 The Chinampas, Mexico City

+I can hear you screaming the question from here: how can there be islands in Mexico City?
+Well, indulge me here.
+These are some of the more unique islands on this list.
+The Chinampas are artificial farming islands and an absolute engineering feat – the first to be built pre-date the Aztec empire, likely constructed around 1200 CE.
+But this isn’t the only lake-based building work in the city.
 In fact, nearly all of Mexico City is constructed atop Lake Texcoco – or rather, where it used to be.
 Drained by the Spanish following their invasion, it was their way of tackling flooding and giving more land for settlement.
-However, before the colonisation period, the Aztecs had advanced the original artificial and controlled the water levels by canals, ridges and embankments.
+However, before the colonisation period, the Aztecs already had much more advanced technology and controlled the water levels by canals, ridges, and embankments.

 Mexico City’s Chinampas

 Greece is undoubtedly one of Europe’s best beach destinations and brags some of the world’s finest islands for a holiday.
 Some, such as Santorini, are so famous they are almost sinking under the weight of tourism.
 But if you fancy a slightly more offbeat, volcanic isle, turn your attention to Nisyros, one of Greece’s Dodecanese Islands.
 It’s got all the typical Greek island essentials you could want: whitewashed houses, blue tile work, and tavernas dishing out staples.
 However, you’ll also have the chance to walk inside a hulking caldera for a proper Aegean-enveloped volcano escape.